-GSSP: Break in Insurance Eligibility Due to Break in Appointment
+GSSP: Health Insurance Separation Due to Break in or End of Appointment

 If you expect your assistantship to terminate permanently or for a short period, be sure to check with your department to ensure that the termination process is completed in a timely manner and that you know exactly when your GSSP health insurance coverage will end.

 Please be aware that the Graduate School is not involved, at all, after a student is no longer covered under the GSSP.
 The options listed below are possible options that students should seek out and manage independently.
 The Graduate School simply manages eligibility and administers the payment of insurance for active GSSP students.
 It is the employing department’s responsibility to inform the student when their GSSP benefits (including health insurance) will begin and end.